Order Status Webhook

 This call is required if you don’t use the Order Booking Finish Status call.

-To get the booking processing status:
+To get a webhook with the booking process status:

 The ETG listens for the following codes from your server and reacts accordingly: